-As atheists, should we be appreciative that some Evangelicals think God will annihilate us some day, and not endlessly torture us?
-Ponder for a moment the fact that many annhilationists think God will — for a time — torture unbelievers before turning them into ash heaps.
+As atheists, should we be appreciative of the fact that some Evangelicals think God will annihilate us some day, and not endlessly torture us?
+Ponder for a moment the fact that many annihilationists think God will — for a time — torture unbelievers before turning them into ash heaps.
 How is this really any better than eternal hellfire and damnation?
-The fact remains that the Christian God will reward or punish people based on beliefs.
-Believe the right things and a home in heaven awaits.
+The fact remains that the Christian God will reward or punish people based on their beliefs.
+Believe the right things and a home in Heaven awaits.
 Believe the wrong things and God will erase your name from the book of the living.
-I get it…many Evangelicals are tired of being viewed as mean and hateful, and Liberal and Progressive Christians are weary of being lumped together with Fundamentalists.
+I get it . . . many Evangelicals are tired of being viewed as mean and hateful, and liberal and progressive Christians are weary of being lumped together with Fundamentalists.
 However, the fact remains that annihilation is a form of punishment reserved for those who are members of the wrong religious club.
 This means that good people will be burnt to a crisp for no other reason than that their God was some other deity but Jesus.
 Forgive me if I don’t find such beliefs “comforting.”

 Here’s the good news.
 Many Christians, having tried on annihilationism for a time, eventually realize that it is just endless-punishment-lite.
 Once annihilationism is abandoned, universalism awaits.
 All paths now lead to eternal bliss, so there is no need to evangelize or argue doctrine.
 Imagine a world without theocratic demands of fealty, arguments over theology, or threats of God’s judgment.
 Why, such a world would be Heaven on earth — a Heaven where even atheists are welcome.